jasonsilberman/SwiftNeuralNetwork/README.md

 ```

 ## Usage
-Below are some basic uses, you can look at [tests](https://github.com/jasonsilberman/SwiftNeuralNetwork/tree/master/Tests) to see some more advanced usages.
+Below is an example of some basic usage, you can look at [/tests](https://github.com/jasonsilberman/SwiftNeuralNetwork/tree/master/Tests) to see some more advanced uses.

 ### Creation & Training
 To get started create an instance of `NeuralNetwork` and train some data to it.